AymenA22/AymenA22/README.md

 ## 🚀 What I'm Up To

 I started my computer science journey by completing Harvard's CS50x course.
-Since completing the course, I have focused my continued learning on Python and C++.
+Since completing the course, I have focused my continued learning in Python and C++.

 ## 🌐 Connect with me: